MRAM related companies

 Crocus

-Crocus is a new startup, headquartered in Grenoble (France) with operations in the Paris area and in Silicon Valley.
+Crocus is an early stage startup, headquartered in Grenoble (France) with operations in the Paris area and in Silicon Valley.